choimik/Random-Projects/README.md

 Used simple client side verification with JS for the login, password, and answers to questions.

 Myron Sopher Website Link: https://esf3wu.github.io/

+Loginsys.c: just practice with pointers and dynamic memory allocation